Gamma-gamma Model#

 We can build the model so that we can see the model specification:

-model = clv.GammaGammaModel(data=dataset)
+model = clv.GammaGammaModel(data=returning_customers_summary)

 model.build_model()